 Access is also available at several locations in the Rio Vista area, including Sandy Beach County Park, Rio Vista Riverbank Fishing Access and Cliffhouse Fishing Access.

 Big Break Regional Shoreline is a popular spot for fishing, with a 100-foot fishing pier and a beach launch for canoes and kayaks.

 Willow Berm Marina and New Anchor Marina both offer launch facilities and a variety of other services.

 You can choose among several camping options in the California Delta.
 Sherman Island Regional Park and Sandy Beach County Park both offer campsites.

-Brennan Island State Recreation Area offers one of the most popular campgrounds, with more than 140 campsites for tents and RVs.
+Brannan Island State Recreation Area offers one of the most popular campgrounds, with more than 140 campsites for tents and RVs.

-Brennan Island also is a good fishing spot and boat launch site, which makes it a good home base for exploring the Delta.
+Brannan Island also is a good fishing spot and boat launch site, which makes it a good home base for exploring the Delta.